Table of Contents

 Through their sense of smell, wasps can communicate with each other a number of situations.
 They release pheromones that mean different things.
 They can tell other wasps about impending danger, they can signal each other where there’s food, they also attract mates this way.

 They Leave a Trail

-By leaving pheromones around they can mark their territories and tell other wasps where they can find food.
+By leaving a trail of pheromones around they can mark their territories and tell other wasps where they can find food.
 They mark objects the same way.
-The parasitic types of wasps use the same method to mark the hosts (other insect species) in which they have laid their eggs so other wasps know.
+The parasitic types of wasps use the same method to mark the hosts (other insect species) in which they have laid their eggs so other wasps would know.

 Set the Alarm

-The wasps do not sting you once and die but will sting you many times.
-After stinging you the pheromone is released again and the entire nest population can swarm against you to defend the nest.
+Unlike bees, wasps can sting you many times.
+After stinging, the wasps marks its victim with pheromone and the entire nest population can swarm against it to defend the nest.